Writing

 Within this system, writing is taught in a range of ways:

-Modelling Writing: The teacher talks aloud the thought processes as a writer.
+Modelled Writing: The teacher talks aloud the thought processes as a writer.
 They model strategies in front of the children, communicating the strategies being used.
 Teachers may model writing skills such as punctuation, rehearsal, proof reading, editing, word selection, sentence construction and paragraphing.

 Shared Writing: This is a collaborative approach in which the pupils contribute their ideas and thoughts for the teacher to write.
 The teacher models and teaches specific writing skills and there is the opportunity for discussion to choose the most effective or suitable ideas.